Bhai Mani Singh: Execution

 19th century depiction of the martyrdom and execution of Bhai Mani Singh by dismemberment.

 Diorama statues from Mehdiana Sahib depicting Bhai Mani Singh being executed by dismemberment.

 Around 1737, Bhai Mani Singh asked to Governor of Lahore, Zakaria Khan, for permission to hold the Diwali festival to celebrate Bandi Chhor Divas at the Harmandir Sahib.
 The permission was granted for a tribute of Rs.
 5,000.
 He hoped that he would be able to pay the sum out of the offerings to be made by the Sikhs who were invited to come, and issued initiations to various Sikhs for this purpose.
 The Governor alongside Diwan Lakhpat Rai had different intentions and he sent secret orders to his forces to make a surprise attack on the Sikhs during the festival.
 Bhai Mani Singh learned of this plan and sent messages to tell the Sikhs not to come; those that did left due to the presence of a military force and suspicious movement of the officers.
 Thus, no money could be collected or paid to the government; and Bhai Mani Singh was ordered to be executed.

 Bhai Mani Singh was taken to Lahore in chains; when he could not pay the dues he had agreed to pay the Mughals (to legally hold the event) he was ordered to convert to Islam.
 Refusing to give up his beliefs he was condemned to death by dismemberment.
 When the executioner started to begin from his wrists, Bhai Mani Singh reminded the executioner of the sentence, reminding the executioner of his punishment and to start from the joints in his hands.

+Legacy

+A samadhi dedicated to him was built at the location opposite of the Masti Gate of Lahore Fort where he is believed to have been executed by dismembership in 1737, now known as Gurdwara Shaheedganj Bhai Mani Singh (31°35'13.2"N, 74°19'02.4"E).
+The edifice was constructed during the reign of Maharaja Ranjit Singh.
+It remains open to the public during daytime.